- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

-The first thing you need to do when planning your trip to Japan is to book your flight – and depending where you’re coming from, you may get to choose between Tokyo’s two airports – Narita International Airport or Haneda International Airport.
+The first thing you need to do when planning your trip to Japan is to book your flight – and depending on where you’re coming from, you may get to choose between Tokyo’s two airports – Narita International Airport or Haneda International Airport.
 But which is the best Tokyo airport for your trip?
-Here’s a few things to consider in the battle of Narita vs Haneda…
+Having flown into both of them multiple times, I think there are a few things to consider in the battle of Narita vs Haneda…

 The Haneda Advantage

-It’s also much cheaper to travel into Tokyo from Haneda than Narita.
+It’s also much cheaper to travel to Tokyo city from Haneda than Narita.

-But, I still argue that there’s a place for flying into Narita – in fact, on my last trip to Japan I chose to do just that.
+But, I still argue that there’s a place for flying into Narita – in fact, on my second to last trip to Japan, I chose to do just that as it meant I could pick a day flight, which I much prefer.

-So, if you do get the choice, here’s a few things to consider to help you decide which is the better airport for you…
+So, if you do get the choice, here are a few things to consider to help you decide which airport is better for you…

 1. Check the ‘Real’ Cost